hyejeonc/nose-calculations/README.md

 ## Citation
+Add the following citations when you use this repo for scientific purposes.

 [1] Magnanelli, Elisa, et al. "The nasal geometry of the reindeer gives energy-efficient respiration."
 Journal of Non-Equilibrium Thermodynamics 42.1 (2017): 59-78.

 [2] Solberg, Simon Birger Byremo, et al. "Energy efficiency of respiration in mature and newborn reindeer."
 Journal of Comparative Physiology B 190.4 (2020): 509-520.

 [3] Cheon, Hyejeong Lee, et al. "Structure-function relationships in the nasal cavity of Arctic and subtropical seals."
 Biophysical Journal (2023): XXX-XXX.